Navigating Your Active Vacation: Using the Best GPS Technology

 Introducing the Garmin Edge Explore 1000

-Ever since I led the first Backroads trips back in 1979, our turn-by-turn written directions have represented independence: independence from biking at the same speed of the fastest or slowest rider, and independence from the “group” mentality that turns people away from other forms of organized travel.
-While many tour operators insist on making guests hike or bike at the same pace, the combination of our detailed directions and our industry-leading support means that we not only expect but encourage our guests to speed ahead to tackle a big climb, or to take a break to savor a cappuccino in an inviting town square.
+Ever since I led the first Backroads trips back in 1979, our turn-by-turn written directions have represented independence: independence from biking at the same speed of the fastest or slowest rider, and independence from the group mentality that may turn people away from organized travel.
+While many tour operators insist on making guests hike or bike at the same pace, the combination of our detailed directions and industry-leading support means that we not only expect but encourage our guests to speed ahead and tackle a big climb, or take a break and savor a cappuccino in an inviting town square.

-Well, I’m excited to report that we’ve just finished testing a fantastic brand-new GPS device that is heads and shoulders better than the rest of what’s out there on the market.
-(My wife Liz and I used the units in Champagne, Alsace, Provence and the French Riviera during the last phase of testing.)
-We finally have a device that meets our highest standards and that we expect will complete the three-piece puzzle of making sure everyone can navigate in whichever way suits them best.
+Well, I’m excited to report that we’ve outfitted our bikes with the top-of-the-line Garmin Edge Explore 1000 on biking trips in Europe, North America and Hawaii-included in your trip at no additional cost.
+These are fantastic GPS devices that are heads and shoulders better than the rest of what’s on the market.
+(My wife Liz and I used the units in Champagne, Alsace, Provence and the French Riviera during the last phase of testing… let’s just say that I love R&D.) We finally have a device that meets our highest standards and lets all guests navigate in the way that suits them best.

-Don’t worry, we will still have our beloved paper directions for those who prefer to stay unplugged from technology during their vacation.
-And for those of you who already have your own navigation device, downloadable GPS files are now available for all Biking Trips in Europe, North America and Hawaii.
+Don’t worry, we still have our beloved paper directions for those who prefer to stay unplugged from technology during your vacation.
+And for those of you who already have your own navigation device, downloadable GPS files are available for all Biking Trips in Europe, North America and Hawaii.

 See you out there!

 - How to Stay Active at Any Age - June 28, 2017

 - Tom Hale’s Top Questions to Ask when Choosing an Active Travel Company - March 16, 2017

 - Active Trips That Let You Do It Your Way - February 19, 2016